KomputeProject/kompute/README.md

 * [Single header](single_include/kompute/Kompute.hpp) library for simple import to your project
 * [Documentation](https://axsaucedo.github.io/vulkan-kompute/) leveraging doxygen and sphinx
-* Packaged with vcpkg for easy download and integration with projects
 * Non-Vulkan naming convention to disambiguate Vulkan vs Kompute components
 * Extends the existing Vulkan API with a compute-specific interface
 * BYOV: Play nice with existing Vulkan applications with a bring-your-own-Vulkan design
 * Directed acyclic memory management and relationships of ownership
-* Explicit memory management responsibilities
-* Opinionated approach towards base interface for memory management hierarchy with explicit and extensible design
-* Best practices for safe memory GPU / Vulkan memory management (WIP)

 ## Getting Started